HSungHee/Deep-Learning/README.md

 # Deep Learning
 Deep Learning is a subfiled of machine learning concerned with algorithms inspired by the structure and fuction of the brain called artifical neural networks.
 Learning an be supervised, semi-supervised or unsupervised.

+# Deep Network
+* Take a long time for training
+  - Many forward/backward propagation and weight updates
+  - Many metrics multiplications

+* Very quick for testing and use in practice
+  - One simple forward propagation

 # TensorFlow
 Created by the Google Brain team, TensorFlow is a free and open-source software library for numerical computation and large-scale machine learning.
 TensorFlow bundles together a slew of machine learning and deep learning (a.k.a neural networking) models and algorithms and makes them useful by way of a common metaphor.